Recruitment FAQ

 What factors define my compensation?

 As we believe in transparency and fair compensation, we do include compensation ranges for all roles we publish.
-The actual compensation offered depends on your skills and professional experience, e.g. your knowledge of the tools and technologies used in the role as well as your overall professional experience, potential previous experience in the sports betting industry etc.
+The actual compensation offered depends on a number of things, including your skills and professional experience, your overall professional experience, potential previous experience in the sports betting industry, as well as your form of employment (through an Employer of Record or as Independent Contractor, see below).

 We do not factor in where you are based as we believe everyone should be compensated based on the market value of their role and the value one brings to the company.